abhinay12890/Analyzing-User-Engagement-Metrics-in-YouTube-Video-Categories/README.md

 data/:Directory that includes dataset(s) used in the analysis.

-README.md: This document, which describes the project and how to reproduce its results.
+README.md: This document, which describes the project.

 Dataset The dataset analyzed here contains some YouTube video statistics including the following variables: